 However, as I said before, deciding what happened in practice is often not as simple as looking at the contemporaneous paperwork.
-Especially when such paperwork was produced and signed after a potential customer, such as Mr and Mrs U, had already been through a lengthy sales presentation.
+Especially when such paperwork was produced and signed after potential customers, such as Mr and Mrs L, had already been through a lengthy sales presentation.